owenzoocha/YF/sites/all/modules/contrib/timefield/README.txt

 The main javascript file should have a path like this:
 /sites/all/libraries/jquery.timepicker/jquery.ui.timepicker.js

-b) You can also clone the repository directly:
+c) You can also clone the repository directly:
 From your libraries subfolder, execute this command: git clone https://github.com/fgelinas/timepicker.git jquery.timepicker

-c) If you have drush installed, you can use the command "drush timefield-plugin" to automatically download and install this library.

 USAGE
 -------